Musicoll/Kiwi/docs/getting-started-en.md

 ## Download

-Please follow this [link](https://github.com/Musicoll/Kiwi/releases/latest) to download the software.
+Download the latest Kiwi application for your operating system and the documentation from the [page](https://github.com/Musicoll/Kiwi/releases/latest).
 You'll find a version for each operating system, a list of help patches that describes the objects' behaviour and a set of tutorials guiding through creating certain audio processing.

 ## Compatibility